simonmichael/hledger/hledger/hledger.m4.md

 As with [Ledger](http://ledger-cli.org/3.0/doc/ledger3.html#Time-Keeping),
 hledger's timeclock format is a subset/variant of timeclock.el's.

-Note, hledger's timeclock format was made more robust in hledger 1.43 and 1.50.
+hledger's timeclock format was updated in hledger 1.43 and 1.50.
 If your old time logs are rejected, you should adapt them to modern hledger;
-but for now you can also restore the pre-1.43 behaviour with the `--old-timeclock` flag.
+for now, you can restore the pre-1.43 behaviour with the `--old-timeclock` flag.

 Here the timeclock format in hledger 1.50+: